 When there is trust, teams feel more at ease to share challenges and vulnerabilities, which leads to more effective teamwork, and a deeper understanding of one another.
 Simply put, trust is having each other’s backs.

 “To manage people well, you must develop trusting relationships with them, understand their strengths and weaknesses (as well as your own), make good decisions about who should do what (including hiring and firing when necessary), and coach individuals to do their best.” – Julie Zhuo

 In her book, Julie provides insights into how you can build trust, not only from day one but also with more established team members using the 1-on-1 – including how to be vulnerable with your team.

-Get better at building trust in just 2-minutes a day with tips from Julie Zhou and other inspiring leaders.
+Get better at building trust in just 2-minutes a day with tips from Julie Zhuo and other inspiring leaders.

 Here are Julie’s steps on how to build trust with your team members